D A T C O T O U R

 Southernmost city in Chile, Punta Arenas (pop 110,000) lies on the eastern shore of the Brunswick Peninsula facing the Strait of Magellan, equal distance from the Pacific and the Atlantic.
 Founded in 1848, Punta Arenas was a thriving major port for steam ships and whaling vessels rounding the Cape until the opening of the Panama Canal in 1914.
 It is the center for local sheep farming and fishing industries and home to La Polar, the most southerly brewery in the world.
 The Salesman Museum has an outstanding display on indigenous peoples; the Patagonia Institute is an open air museum with artifacts from the early settlers.
 The penguin rookery (Oct-Mar) is an hour's drive from town + 1 mile walk each way.

-Sailing from Punta Arenas on Tuesdays and Saturdays September through mid-April, the sister ships Via Australis and Stella Australis sail the famed Strait of Magellan, Beagle Channel and spectacular Glacier Alley with ports of call at Port Williams and Ushuaia and a stop at Cape Horn National Park.
+Sailing from Punta Arenas on twice a week September through March, the sister ships Ventus Australis and Stella Australis sail the famed Strait of Magellan, Beagle Channel and spectacular Glacier Alley with ports of call at Port Williams and Ushuaia and a stop at Cape Horn National Park.
 Eco-walks, glacier visits, on-board lectures and educational briefings are the highlight of these expedition cruises, the only cruise of its kind.

 PAINE TOWERS NATIONAL PARK, CHILE: